Yale-EEB723/finalproject/code.md

 ##### k-means: clustering around centroids
 Start by choosing k, the number of clusters.
 K random data points are initally selected to serve as the initial centroids of k clusters, then each observation is grouped into the cluster with the closest centroid.
 Centroids can be thought of as a cluster's mean, and is computed as the arithmetic mean of the coordinates of each point in a cluster (correct me if I'm wrong?).
 Centroids are re-calculated based on the new members.
 Re-arrangment of clusters continue with a goal of minimizing the total within sum of squares until the number of different clusters do not change.

+An elbow plot suggests that the optimal k is 2.
 Where k=30, K-means does seem to produce approximately three clusters of moderate size.
 However, the presence of these moderately-sized clusters seem sensitive to the value of k. ********

 ### Testing the null hypothesis